 Disruptive Wind Hypothesis

-Based on the mechanistic framework established by Leong (2016), we hypothesize that disruptive wind events cause monarch butterflies to abandon their roosts, leading to a measurable decrease in local abundance.
-We predict that exposure to wind speeds exceeding the 2 m/s threshold will be negatively correlated with changes in monarch abundance at a roost.
+Based on the mechanistic framework established by Leong (2016), we hypothesize that disruptive wind events cause monarch butterflies to abandon their roosts.
+We predict that exposure to wind speeds exceeding the 2 m/s threshold will lead to a measurable decrease in local abundance such that winds exceeding the threshold will be negatively correlated with changes in monarch abundance at a roost.

 A Sequential Three-Step Analysis

-To test this hypothesis, we propose a three-step analytical framework designed to first test the specific, established threshold and then, if necessary, explore the relationship more broadly.
+To test this hypothesis, we propose a three-step analytical framework designed to first test the specific, proposed threshold (Step 1) and then, if necessary, explore the relationship more broadly (Steps 2 and 3).
+While I initially wanted to model the change in abundance directly, this approach creates a response variable with a complex and non-standard statistical distribution, making model interpretation unreliable.

 Step 1: Direct Test of the 2 m/s Threshold